FredKSchott/snowpack/www/_template/guides/svelte.md

   };
 ```

-`@snowpack/plugin-svelte` also has built-in HMR (hot module replacement) and Fast Refresh, features you'll explore later on in this guide.
+`@snowpack/plugin-svelte` also has built-in HMR (hot module replacement) and Fast Refresh, features explored later on in this guide.

 ## Create your first Svelte component

-Once @snowpack/plugin-svelte is connected, Snowpack will automatically build `.svelte` files to JS and CSS to run in the browser.
+With `@snowpack/plugin-svelte` installed, Snowpack will automatically build `.svelte` files to JS and CSS to run in the browser.
 Create your first `.svelte` component named `App.svelte` with the following code:

 ```html
 <script>